 Chapter-2: Layers of Blockchain Technology

-Now let’s talk about the different layers of the blockchain technology in this explanation of blockchain technology guide.
+Now let’s talk about the different layers of the blockchain technology in this explanation of blockchain guide.
 Primarily there are 5 different layers of the tech, and we’ll get to every single one of them here.

 So, let’s start.